OpenLMIS/openlmis-stockmanagement/demo-data/README.md

 Defined in stockmanagement.physical_inventories.json and stockmanagement.physical_inventory_line_items.json.

-For the EPI program, two physical inventories are recorded for two health facilities (Cuamba and Lurio in the Cuamba district) from two requisitions in the requisition service going through final approval.
-All vaccine products are recorded to have a stock quantity of 50.
+For the EPI program, two physical inventories are recorded for two health facilities (Cuamba in the Cuamba district and Assumane in the Lichinga district).

 ## Stock Events